leo-editor/leo-editor/leo/doc/demo.md

 \@screencast node.
 This is useful during development while testing the script in node p.

+## demo.setup and demo.teardown

+The Demo class defines two do-nothing methods: demo.setup and demo.teardown.
+These may be overridden in subclasses.
+Just as with unit tests, the Demo class executes the setup method before executing the first demo script and executes the teardown method whenever quitting the demo.

 ## The program counter, demo.p

 Most presenters will want to keep the nodes of the presentation tree